 The third approach is to make use of the existing power line deployment in the building and underground as a means of providing backhaul to the underground access point.
 There are a number of Power Line Communications (PLC) standards that are already used to provide data access to the edge of the electrical network, especially to physical locations that cannot be accessed easily in other ways.

 Two prominent examples are Open PLC European Research Alliance (OPERA) [16] and G.9960 [17], which are used for support of Ethernet functionality over medium and low voltage power lines in a restricted range.
 In OPERA, information is modulated using OFDM with a set of 1536 sub-carriers.
 Effectively, this network provides an Ethernet over a power-line.
 G.9960 achieves PHY data rates up to 20 Mbit/s and highly robust communications with PHY bit rates up to 5 Mbit/s (using 4x repetition encoding.)
-3GPP compenents can be integrated above this layer two standard that carries Ethernet frames.
+3GPP components can be integrated above this layer two standard that carries Ethernet frames.

 OPERA achieves PHY data rates of up to 200 Mbps with a bandwidth of 30 MHz (this is typically not achieved in practice.
 Implementation is done in either 5 MHz or 10 MHz channels with much lower maximum PHY bit rate up to 40 Mbps and 80 Mbps respectively), for medium voltage (MV) cables.
-These throughput levels are not achievable at all in low voltage (LV) scenarios in which medium conditions are different to MV’s.
+These throughput levels are not achievable at all in low voltage (LV) scenarios in which medium conditions are different to MV's.
 (This is an area of current development at the time this document was written, with researchers currently performing tests to evaluate the LV scenario.)
 The evolution of Ghn defined in ITU standard G.9960 might be more adequate for LV broadband power line (BPL) and for this use case (use of the LV cabling within a building) because it was specifically defined for domestic cables.